ur7ez/parse-price-test/README.md

 4. **Save Subscription to Database**

     The backend validates the data further, then saves the subscription information (URLs and email) into the database.

+    For each new subscriber (new email address) a validation email is sent with a link to validate email, and user is notified back on subscription webpage about this. <span style="color:red">Only subscriptions with validated emails is processed with price monitoring service.</span>

 5. **Scheduled Parse Command (ParseOlxPrice)**